Zbyszek Darzynkiewicz: Early life and education

 From 1945 to 1949, Darzynkiewicz attended a primary school in Dzierżoniów, Poland.
 He spent his high school years (1949–1953) in Skarżysko-Kamienna, Poland.
-His application to the University of Warsaw's Department of Physics was denied by the communist Social Justice Committee, who viewed him as a "enemy of the people."
+His application to the University of Warsaw's Department of Physics was denied by the communist Social Justice Committee, who viewed him as an "enemy of the people."
 However, following the intervention of Regina Uszyńska, his high school principal, Darzynkiewicz was permitted to submit an application to the Medical University of Warsaw in the fall of 1953.

 He earned his M.D. from the Medical University of Warsaw, Poland (1953–1960).
 From 1962 to 1965, he was a predoctoral fellow at the Department of Histology, Medical University of Warsaw.
 From 1965 to 1966, he was a visiting scientist at the Department of Pharmacology, the State University of New York at Buffalo.
 During and shortly after this period, he published his first manuscripts in Nature and Science journals.
 In 1966, the Faculty Council of the Medical University of Warsaw granted him the degree of Doctor of Medical Sciences (equivalent to a Ph.D.).